kethan-kumar/mark-it/README.md

 * cd to root directory which has the package.json file
 * Install the node modules: npm install
 * Start the Node server: npm start
+* Open a new terminal
 * Change the directory to markit to run the front end application
-* Open a new terminal
 * Install the node modules: npm install
 * Start the server: npm start
-* Open http://localhost:3000/ to vieww the application
+* Open http://localhost/ to view the application

 ## Deployment
+Automatic deployment configured on heroku.
+Branch deployed: main

-To deploy application to heroku
+To manually deploy application to heroku
 * Commit changes and push to repository
 * set git remote heroku to https://github.com/csci5709-web-dev/group2.git
 * git push heroku main